CFO Wiki

 They reveal product-market fit and pricing leverage.

-4. Improving GRR meaningfully increases valuation
+4. Improving GRR meaningfully increases customer lifetime value and valuation

 A 4% GRR improvement can raise enterprise value 20–30%.